 2.1 Study site and climatic characteristics

-Ouahigouya (13.58°N, -2.42°E; altitude ≈ 335 m) is located in the Sahelian region of northern Burkina Faso.
-This city has a semi-arid climate, marked by a prolonged dry season (November to May) and a short but intense wet season (June to September).
+Ouahigouya (13.58°N, -2.42°E; altitude ≈ 335 m) city is located in the Sahelian region of northern Burkina Faso.
+The city has a semi-arid climate, marked by a prolonged dry season (November to May) and a short but intense wet season (June to September).
 The average annual temperature is around 29.5°C. Monthly extremes range from 17.7°C in January to 40.8°C in April.
+Temperature in winter/rainy months??
 Annual rainfall is around 735 mm, concentrated mainly in July, August, and September.
 Annual sunshine exceeds 3,100 hours with average radiation of 5.4 to 6.7 kWh/m²/day.
 The city experiences significant daily temperature variations of over 15°C, which is favorable for passive thermal adaptation strategies.
 The following graph (Fig. 1) shows the main monthly average climate indicators for the period 1991-2020.